HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

-Turn-of-the-Century Toughs is a cycle of alternate history series about adults and youths on the margins of society, and the people who love them.
+Turn-of-the-Century Toughs is a cycle of diverse alternate history series about adults and youths on the margins of society, and the people who love them.
 Set in the nineteenth and twentieth centuries, the novels and stories take place in an alternative version of America that was settled by inhabitants of the Old World in ancient times.
 As a result, the New World retains certain classical and medieval customs.

 The cycle consists of the following series:

 The Eternal Dungeon.
 In a cool, dark cavern, guarded by men and by oaths, lies a dungeon in which prisoners fearfully await the inevitable.
 The inevitable will be replaced by the unexpected. ¶ The Eternal Dungeon is an award-winning alternate history series on romance, friendship and family, set in a nineteenth-century prison where the psychologists wield whips.

 Dungeon Guards.
 In the Eternal Dungeon, there are only two types of guards: skilled guards or dead guards.
-But one guard has been both. ¶ Dungeon Guards is an alternative history series set in a nineteenth-century prison where guards seek love and companionship as they fight together against danger.
+But one guard has been both. ¶ Dungeon Guards is an alternate history series about nineteenth-century prison workers who seek love and companionship as they fight together against danger.

 Michael's House.
 In a world where temples are dying and sacred theaters have been replaced by brothels, what will happen when a hard-headed businessman joins forces with an idealist? ¶ Michael's House is a speculative fiction series set in a Progressive Era slum.

 Waterman.
 How can a youth from a bay island boarding school survive when he is sent to a futuristic prison? ¶ Waterman is a speculative fiction series set in an alternative version of the Chesapeake Bay region during the 1910s and during the future as it was envisioned in the 1960s.

 Dark Light.
 Only in the dark

 can one truly see the light. ¶ Dark Light presents short reads

 from Turn-of-the-Century Toughs.